devclub-iitd/IITDConnectServer/README.md

 ## Update Body
 ---
-1. Only superadmin of bodies are aloowed to update body info.
+1. Only superadmin of bodies are allowed to update body info.
 2. Make a patch request at /api/body/:id